adri94/PIPEPE/README.md

    Save and quit nano

-  7/ Restart the pi and see if the pictures start showing
+  7/ Restart the pi and see if the pictures start showing (it might take a minute to start)